discordjs/guide/guide/additional-info/hosting.md

 # Hosting your bot on a VPS

-A bot requires itself to be hosted in order for it to run, however, it would be unideal to host it on your computer all day without shutting it down.
-That's where a **Virtual Private Server**(VPS) comes into place.
+A bot requires itself to be hosted in order for it to run, however, it would not be ideal to host it on your computer all day without shutting it down.
+That's where a **Virtual Private Server** (VPS) comes into place.
 A good VPS can mark a turning point for your project as you can host local databases, and it is reliable as well.
 A VPS suitable for your Discord bot is typically cheap, ranging from around $2-10/month.

 ## Well known affordable providers